Melting of heavy quarkonia in QGP using deep neural networks: Formalism

 \subsection{Machine Learning Determination of Debye Mass and Strong Coupling}

-A crucial input parameter for the medium-modified potential is $m_D(T)$, which incorporates non-perturbative effects that go beyond leading-order HTL calculations~\cite{Levai:1997yx}.
-In this work, we utilize a Deep-Learning Quasi-Parton gas Model (DLQPM) to extract $m_D(T)$ and the running coupling constant $\alpha_s(T)$ directly from lattice QCD data~\cite{Li:2022ozl, Li:2025csc, HotQCD:2014kol}.
+A crucial input parameter for the medium-modified potential is the Debye mass \(m_D(T)\), which incorporates non-perturbative effects beyond leading-order HTL calculations~\cite{Levai:1997yx}.
+In this work, we utilize a Deep-Learning Quasi-Parton gas Model (DLQPM) to extract \(m_D(T)\) and the running coupling constant \(\alpha_s(T)\) directly from lattice QCD data~\cite{Li:2022ozl, Li:2025csc, HotQCD:2014kol}.
 The training methodology comprises the following steps:

-\begin{itemize} \item \textbf{Architecture:} The Fig.~\ref{fig:DNN} shows the framework of DLQPM, which was designed to be capable of reconstructing the QCD equation of state at zero chemical potential.
-This model incorporates three mass models, each implemented using an eight-layer Residual Neural Network (ResNet) architecture with swish activation functions and 32 neurons per layer. { \item \textbf{Training set:} We employ 50 numerical data points from HotQCD calculations~\cite{HotQCD:2014kol}, covering the temperature range \( T/T_c \in [1, 3] \), where the critical temperature \( T_c \) is 0.15~GeV.} \item \textbf{Objective:} Given the masses, the EoS can be derived from the partition function.
-The parameters of neural networks are optimized by minimizing the mean squared error of entropy density $s$ and trace anomaly $(\varepsilon-3p)$ between model predictions and lattice QCD results.
-Additionally, we also consider HTL calculations $\mathcal{L}_{MC}$ as the optimization objective at $T>2.5T_{\rm cut}$:
+\begin{itemize} \item \textbf{Architecture:} The framework of DLQPM, sketched in Fig.~\ref{fig:DNN}, is designed to reconstruct the QCD equation of state (EoS) at zero chemical potential.
+The model incorporates three mass subnetworks for light \(u/d\) quarks, strange quarks, and gluons, respectively.
+Each subnetwork is implemented as an eight-layer Residual Neural Network (ResNet) with swish activation functions and 32 neurons per layer.

-The $m_{u/d}$, $m_s$ and $m_g$ are output of DLQPM.
-Here, we set $T_{cut}$ = $T_c$.
-The $\overline{m}_s$ and $\overline{m}_{u/d}$ are current masses.
-The $R_{g/q}$ is the ratio of effective light quark masses and gluon.
-After 50,000 training epochs, the total error converges to approximately $10^{-5}$. \item $m_D(T)$ and $\alpha_s(T)$: Once the quasi-parton masses are obtained using the DLQPM approach, the strong coupling constant $\alpha_s(T)$ can be calculated as follows\cite{Plumari:2011mk}:
+\item \textbf{Training set:} We employ 50 numerical data points from HotQCD calculations~\cite{HotQCD:2014kol}, covering the temperature range \( T/T_c \in [1, 3] \), where the critical temperature is taken as \(T_c = 0.15~\mathrm{GeV}\).

+\item \textbf{Objective:} Given the quasi-parton masses, the EoS is obtained from the partition function. {The network parameters (weights and biases) are optimized by minimizing the mean squared error between the model predictions and lattice QCD results for the entropy density \(s(T)\) and the trace anomaly \(\Delta(T) = \varepsilon(T) - 3p(T)\).
+In addition, we impose high-temperature constraints inspired by HTL calculations through the loss term \(\mathcal{L}_{MC}\), which is activated at \(T > 2.5\,T_{\rm cut}\),}